 Geneva also remains a top tourist destination for its delicious chocolate, luxury watches, and rich history.

-Likewise, Geneva is loved for its Old Town, which dates back to over two thousand years.
-Here one can easily step back in time.
-Its myriad of narrow streets, small squares, restaurants and cafes make the life here so worth living and loving.
+Likewise, Geneva is loved for its Old Town, which dates back to over 2000 years.
+Here you can easily step back in time.
+Its myriad of narrow streets, small squares, restaurants, and cafes make the life serene and relaxing.

-Stroll along the shady avenues through the Parc de Bastions - the form botanical garden, while relaxing and unwinding in the presence of the locals.
+Stroll along the shady avenues through the Parc de Bastions while relaxing and unwinding in the presence of the locals.

 During the first week of August, you can enjoy the Geneva festival.
 This includes big fun fair and spectacular fireworks.